Keeping the Peace

 - Concert, exhibition and sports arenas

-It is usually used when strict noise limits are imposed by the authorities or to protect against law actions, complaints and compensation claims.
-Permanent monitoring can indicate noise trends and help produce noise maps.
+It is usually used when strict limits are imposed by the authorities or to protect against law actions, complaints and compensation claims.
+Permanent monitoring can indicate environmental trends and help produce Environmental maps.

-In addition, semi-permanent noise monitoring, typically ranging from a few days up to several weeks, is also used for cost-effective monitoring of noise trends, limit compliance, public awareness, improved knowledge of dose-response relationships and calibration of noise maps.
+In addition, semi-permanent monitoring, typically ranging from a few days up to several weeks, is also used for cost-effective monitoring of environmental trends, limit compliance, public awareness, improved knowledge of dose-response relationships and calibration of noise maps.

 Often, a Global Positioning System (GPS) device is used to automatically locate the measurement position.
 Thus, geographically referenced, measured data from mobile NMTs can be used for locally calibrating calculated maps.
 Local calibration involves collecting representative values for a particular period in a particular geographic area and transferring to a calculation software.
 Here, emission levels of user-defined sources are adjusted so that the resulting map matches the actual situation.